iltommi/qdb-documentation/source/api/common.rst

 Automatic Load Balancing
 ------------------------

-As of quasardb 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+As of quasardb 1.2.0, if the cluster uses :ref:`data.replication`, read queries are automatically load-balanced.
 Nodes containing replicated entries may respond instead of the original node to provide faster lookup speed.

 Expiry
 ------